The Power of Pro Bono

-Thanks to our amazing volunteer attorneys, law students, and other legal professionals, VLP helped more than 6,600 Nebraskans in 2020.
+Mission: Helping Lawyers Help PeopleThe Nebraska State Bar Association began the Volunteer Lawyers Project (VLP) in 1983 to help Nebraska attorneys meet their pro bono goals.
+Thanks to the amazing volunteer attorneys, law students, and other legal professionals, VLP helped over 9,600 low-income Nebraskans in 2023.
 Victims of human trafficking secured custody of their children from their abusers.
 Individuals living with disabilities avoided evictions during the pandemic.
 Daycare providers secured legal guidance in navigating the federal relief packages.

 |